omerbsezer/Generative_Models_Tutorial_with_Demo/README.md

 ### Bayesian:

 ## Generative Adversial Networks (GANs):
-- There are 2 different networks: generator and discriminator, compete against each other
+- There are 2 different networks: generator and discriminator, compete against each other.
+- GANs are interesting because it generates samples exceptionally good.

 ![gan_gif](https://user-images.githubusercontent.com/10358317/51377616-65a72d80-1b1c-11e9-8a7b-83c9571eac08.gif) [Blog Open-AI]